All Episodes

 Because all this is telling me is basically casual crimes against people are down.

-Where all the phones that are gone, yes, they've been stolen already.
+Where all the phones that are gone?

-Don't just wander around with your phone because there are urban youths who come along and just take it from you.
+They've got the warnings on Oxford Street and places like that and they don't just wander around with your phone because there are urban youths who come along and just take it from you.

 But as you can see, so you've got like total violence against the person, basically the same, down by 3%.